ytcs/cdms-ml/README.md

 # cdms-ml

 The repo contains standardized datasets for tasks that build towards developing a fully functional reconstruction pipeline for SuperCDMS detectors.
-Think of this as CIFAR or MNIST for CDMS.
+(Think of this as CIFAR or MNIST for SuperCDMS.)

 The reconstruction pipeline consists of two main building blocks: